Sansevieria zeylanica (L.) Willd.

 Acyntha cylindrica, Cordyline cylindrica, Sansevieria angolensis, Sansevieria livingstoniae

-Sansevieria cylindrica is a very striking succulent with striped, round leaves that are smooth and a green-gray in color.
-A single leaf is up to 1.2 inches (3 cm) thick and grows to a height between 3 and 7 feet (0.9 and 2.1 m).
-It grows fan-shaped, with its stiff leaves growing from a basal rosette.
-If grown in bright enough light this plant can produce a 3 foot (90 cm) spike-like raceme of pink-budded white flowers.
+Sansevieria cylindrica is a very striking succulent with striped, round leaves.
+They are smooth and green-gray in color.
+A single leaf is up to 1.2 inches (3 cm) in diameter and grows up to 7 feet (2.1 m) tall.
+This plant grows fan-shaped, with its stiff leaves growing from a basal rosette.
+If grown in bright light it can produce a up to 3 feet (90 cm) spike-like raceme of pink-budded, white flowers.